gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 Cluster tags (`kubernetes.io/cluster/<name>=shared`) added to BYO subnets during reconciliation **are removed** on teardown to prevent stale tags from accumulating across cluster lifecycles.

-#### Gateway Endpoints in BYO Mode
+#### VPC Gateway Endpoints in BYO Mode

-VPC gateway endpoints configured via `vpc.gatewayEndpoints` (e.g., S3, DynamoDB) are **still created and managed by Gardener** even in BYO mode.
-This is the one exception to "Gardener creates no networking resources in BYO mode."
-These endpoints are useful because they allow traffic to AWS services to stay within the VPC without requiring NAT/IGW.
-They are deleted on cluster teardown.
+VPC gateway endpoints configured via `vpc.gatewayEndpoints` (e.g., S3, DynamoDB) are **skipped** in BYO mode.
+Gateway endpoints are VPC-level resources that require route table associations to function -- without associations, AWS does not add the prefix list routes that direct traffic through the endpoint.
+Since Gardener does not create or manage route tables in BYO mode, it cannot associate endpoints with the user's route tables, making any created endpoint non-functional.

+Users who need VPC gateway endpoints in BYO mode must create and manage them independently, including associating them with their own route tables.

 #### Bastion Hosts